Finite exceptional groups of Lie type and symmetric designs: Introduction

-In order to prove Theorem~\ref{thm:main}, we observe that, point-stabilisers $H$ of a flag-transitive automorphism group $G$ must be large subgroups, that is to say, $|G|\leq |H|^{3}$.
-As $G$ is also point-primitive, the subgroup $H$ is also maximal in $G$, and by a reduction theorem of Liebeck and Seitz \cite[Theorem 2]{a:LS-ex-1990} and the same arguments as in \cite{a:AB-Large-15}, we obtain large maximal subgroups of $G$ in Theorem~\ref{thm:large-ex}.
-Then we frequently apply Lemma~\ref{lem:six} as a key tool and prove Theorem~\ref{thm:main} in Section~\ref{sec:proof}.
-In particular, we use several important results on subdegrees of groups under discussion acting on the right cosets of their maximal subgroups, see Theorem \ref{thm:martin} and Proposition~\ref{prop:g2sl3}, and the authors would like to thank Martin Liebeck for providing these results and their proofs.
-We also use \textsf{GAP} \cite{GAP4} and apply Lemma~\ref{lem:comp} and Algorithm~\ref{alg} for computational arguments.
+We prove Theorem~\ref{thm:main} and Corollaries \ref{cor:main-1}-\ref{cor:main-2} in Section~\ref{sec:proof}.
+The symmetric designs with $\lambda\leq 3$ and automorphism groups satisfying the conditions in Theorem~\ref{thm:main} have been studied in \cite{a:Regueiro-Exp,a:Saxl2002,a:Zhou-lam3-excep}, and so we may assume that $\lambda\geq 4$.
+Since the group $G$ is point-primitive, the point-stabiliser $H$ is maximal in $G$, and flag-transitivity implies that $H$ is large, see Corollary~\ref{cor:large}.
+We now apply Theorem~\ref{thm:large-ex} and analyse each possible case.
+In order to avoid repetition, we describe our method in details in Subsection~\ref{sec:method} and the required information are given in Table~\ref{tbl:rem}.
+However, in some cases, in addition to applying our explained method in Subsection~\ref{sec:method}, we need some extra argument which will be separately discussed.
+As a key tool, we frequently apply Lemma~\ref{lem:six}.
+We also use several important results proved in Section \ref{sec:subdegs} on subdegrees of groups under discussion acting on the right cosets of their maximal subgroups, see Theorem \ref{thm:martin} and Proposition~\ref{prop:g2sl3}.
+We moreover use \textsf{GAP} \cite{GAP4}, and apply Lemmas~\ref{lem:comp} and Lemma~\ref{lem:comp} and Remark~\ref{rem:alg} for computational arguments.

-In the case where $G$ is imprimitive, Praeger and Zhou \cite{a:Praeger-imprimitive} studied point-imprimitive symmetric $(v,k,\lambda)$ designs, and determined all such possible designs for $\lambda\leq 10$.
-This motivates Praeger and Reichard \cite{a:Praeger-9-20-4} to classify flag-transitive symmetric $(96, 20, 4)$ designs.
-As a result of their work, the only examples for flag-transitive, point-imprimitive symmetric $(v, k, 4)$ designs are $(15, 8, 4)$ and $(96, 20, 4)$ designs.
-In a recent study of imprimitive flag-transitive designs \cite{a:Praeger-Cameron-2014}, Cameron and Praeger gave a construction of a family of designs with a specified point-partition, and determine the subgroup of automorphisms leaving invariant the point-partition.
-They gave necessary and sufficient conditions for a design in the family to possess a flag-transitive group of automorphisms preserving the specified point-partition.
-Consequently, they gave examples of flag-transitive designs in the family, including a new symmetric $2$-$(1408,336,80)$ design with automorphism group $2^{12}:((3\cdot\mathrm{M}_{22}):2)$, and a construction of one of the families of the symplectic designs exhibiting a flag-transitive, point-imprimitive automorphism group.